w3c/wai-tutorials/source/page-structure/labels.html.erb.md

 <%= ref :start %>
 {:/nomarkdown}

-Use the WAI-ARIA `aria-label` attribute to label the carousel.
-This approach can be used if the label is not supposed to be visually on the page.
+Use the WAI-ARIA `aria-label` attribute to label the region.
+This approach can be used if the label is not supposed to appear visually on the page.

 {::nomarkdown}
 <%= ref :middle %>